weizhiao/dlopen-rs/README.md

 # dlopen-rs

-dLopen-rs supports loading dynamic libraries from memory and files, supports `no_std` environments, and does not rely on the dynamic linker `ldso`
+dlopen-rs supports loading dynamic libraries from memory and files, supports `no_std` environments, and does not rely on the dynamic linker `ldso`

 ```rust
 use dlopen_rs::ELFLibrary;